citadel-tech/coinswap/docs/demo.md

 To successfully set up the swap server, it needs to have a fidelity bond and enough balance (minimum 50,000 sats+ + 1,000 sats for tx fee) to start providing swap services.

 In the log you will see the server is asking for some BTC at a given address.
 Fund that address with the given minimum amount or more.
-We recommend using the [mempool.space Testnet4 faucet](https://mempool.space/testnet4/faucet), but you can use any other faucet of your choice.
+Use [this faucet](http://xjw3jlepdy35ydwpjuptdbu3y74gyeagcjbuyq7xals2njjxrze6kxid.onion/)(open in Tor browser) to get some signet coins.

 Once the funds are sent, the server will automatically create a fidelity bond transaction, wait for its confirmation, and when confirmed, send its offers and details to the DNS server and start listening for incoming swap requests.